KillianBHV/holbertonschool-cybersecurity/security_concepts/3x03_defensive_controls/3-POLICY.md

-> ## **Section 4.2: Prohibited Activities**
+> ### **Section 4.2: Prohibited Activities**
-> Users shall not engage in any activity that compromises the security, integrity, or intended use of BioHealth information systems.
-This includes, but is not limited to, the installation, execution, or facilitation of unauthorized software on company infrastructure.
+> Users shall not install, execute, or use any software, scripts, agents, or services on BioHealth systems without prior explicit approval from the Information Technology (IT) Department.
+All software deployments must follow the official software request and approval process, including security review and authorization before installation on any company device, server, or cloud environment.
+Unauthorized software installation, including but not limited to user-downloaded applications, unapproved tools, or hidden background services, is strictly prohibited.
 >
-> The use of company resources—whether on-premises or cloud-based—for cryptocurrency mining, blockchain validation, or any similar computational resource exploitation is **``strictly prohibited without prior written authorization``** from the Information Security and IT Governance teams.
+> The use of BioHealth computing resources for cryptocurrency mining, blockchain validation, or any form of unauthorized computational resource exploitation is **``strictly forbidden under all circumstances``**.
 >
-> Any violation of this policy may result in **``disciplinary action``** up to and including termination of employment or contract, removal of system access, and potential legal action where applicable under organizational policy and relevant laws.
+> Any violation of this section will result in **``immediate revocation of system access and may lead to disciplinary action``** up to and including termination of employment or contract, as well as potential legal proceedings in accordance with applicable laws and internal governance policies.